LiliCecilia23/password-generator/README.md

 # password-generator
-Password Generator for week 3 homework
+Password Generator for week 3 homework of coding bootcamp